checkly/docs.checklyhq.com/site/content/docs/alerting/phone-calls.md

     parent: "Alerting"
 ---

-The phone numbers used for phone calls alerting need to be in E.164 format.
-Stick to the following rules and you'll be fine:
+The phone numbers used for phone call alerting need to be in[E.164 format](https://www.twilio.com/docs/glossary/what-e164).
+Stick to the following rules, and you'll be fine:

 - Prepend international access codes with a + sign
 - Do not use any white spaces